Indian Saris (Sarees)

 On the other hand, the pure Kanjivaram saris the weaving is done with pure gold thread.
 Even half of the saris out of the total number saris sold the world over in the name of Kanjivaram sari are not manufactured here.
 Therefore the markets are full of fake or duplicate Kanjivaram saris.

 The original Kanjivaram saris are heavy and their helm is the heavier.
 Their price range begins from 10 thousand rupees and goes up with pattern and design.

 The Baluchari Sari of Bengal

-The speciality of these saris is that the mythological tales are embroidered on them.
-The most common tales are from Mahabharata and Ramayana including other legendary scenes like narghila or Hookah smoking women, horse rider, court room scene etc.
+The specialty of these saris is that the mythological tales are embroidered on them.
+The most common tales are from Mahabharata and Ramayana including other legendary scenes like narghile or Hookah smoking women, horse rider, courtroom scene etc.

 The Bridal Banarsi Sari

 The main production center of Banarsi sari is Varanasi in Uttar Pradesh.
 It is believed that this style arrived in India with the advent of Mughals.
 This art of embroidery was used in Shervani or overcoat, bedsheets, dupatta or head coverings, masand etc. Since the use of sari was very common so this art genre was adopted in saris.
 At that time silk and zari or gold and silver threads were used.
 Earlier pure gold was used in these saris, but now fake shining zari is used due to the increasing prices of gold.